Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 The friendly monsters *all* ate meat, and did so with gusto.
 They did have the courtesy not to offer her any, though, and instead Julian handed her a big bowl filled with leafy greens--the *greenest* greens Uku had ever seen, with crisp-looking vegetables sliced atop.
 There was a fragrant glistening oil and crisp little granular cubes of toasted bread.

-"Spring greens, bell peppers, snow peas, croutons and...uh, other stuff?
+"Spring greens, bell peppers, snow peas, croutons and... uh, other stuff?
 One of my partners made it," Julian explained.
 "The oil on top is a balsamic vinaigrette.
 Try it, it’s tasty!"

 "...What are you eating?"